brittanyrw/emojiscreen/docs/card_overview.md

 }
 ```

-To add a new card to the website, add a new object in the `data.js` file.
+To add a new card to the website, add a new object in the `movies.js`, `musicals.js` or `tv.js` file.
 Make sure to separate your new object from existing objects with a comma.
 Below is an overview of each key in the `Emoji Card` object.
 Every key is required.

 ### Title 👍